+Considerations-Tax Risk" and "Taxes" for more information about this risk and about the tax consequences of owning units of your trust.

-Because the funds held by the trust are concentrated in bonds of issuers located in California, there may be more risk than if the bonds were issued by issuers located in several states. - The funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
-These securities are considered to be speculative and are subject to greater market and credit risks.
-Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - A portion of distributions from the trust may be subject to the alternative minimum tax.
-While distributions from the trust are generally exempt from federal and California income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax. - The trust is not actively managed.
+- A portion of distributions from the trust may be subject to the alternative minimum tax.
+While distributions from the trust are generally exempt from federal and New York income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.